 - The following mobile interactions are NOT included in Interactive Path Flows:

 - iOS flick-close

 Interactive Path Flows are supported by Windows and Apple OS desktop, but only when a Chrome browser is used by the contributor.
 This includes prototypes that you point contributors to via the URL task found under Assets in the Test plan area.

-Note: As with mobile tests, tests using the seamless recorder (i.e. Invite Network) do not yet support Interactive Path Flows on desktop.
+Note: Mobile tests do not yet support Interactive Path Flows on desktop.

 Which specific Interactive Path Flow desktop interactions are included and not included?